nataliehdez11/nataliehdez11.github.io/_pages/research.md

 ## Selected Work in Progress

-Hernandez, Natalie.
 "The Impact of Entertainment Media on Abortion Attitudes."

-Hernandez, Natalie.
-"The Role of Peer-to-Peer Conversations on Bringing Men into the Abortion Conversation: Evidence from a Multi-Year Field Experiment." *(In the field.)*
+"The Role of Peer-to-Peer Conversations on Bringing Men into the Abortion Conversation: Evidence from a Multi-Year Field Experiment."